Ferré Gola: 1976–1996: Early life, education, and Wenge Musica

 Ferré Gola was born Hervé Gola Bataringe on 3 March 1976, in the Kintambo commune of Kinshasa, in what was then Zaire (now the Democratic Republic of the Congo).
 He spent his formative years in the Ngiri-Ngiri commune, raised by his mother alongside his siblings.
 He is the seventh of nine children, born to mixed Teke and Yombe parentage.
-From a tender age, Gola harbored dreams of becoming a professional musician, drawing inspiration from Franco Luambo, OK Jazz, Carlyto Lassa, Tabu Ley Rochereau, Simaro Lutumba, King Kester Emeneya, Papa Wemba, Youssou N'Dour, and Salif Keita.
-He actively participated in local musicians' rehearsals after school and started composing music.
-The family later relocated to the Bandalungwa commune, where Gola joined the Rumba des Jeunes band and began honing his skills in Congolese rumba.
+From a young age, Bataringe harbored dreams of becoming a professional musician, drawing inspiration from Franco Luambo, TPOK Jazz, Carlyto Lassa, Tabu Ley Rochereau, Simaro Lutumba, King Kester Emeneya, Papa Wemba, Youssou N'Dour, and Salif Keita.
+He actively participated in local musicians' rehearsals after school and started writing songs.
+The family later relocated to the Bandalungwa commune, where Bataringe joined the band Rumba des Jeunes and began honing his skills in Congolese rumba.

 In 1994, during a talent fair in Bandalungwa, he was spotted and recruited by Werrason into the soukous band Wenge Musica.
-In 1996, Gola was henceforth named Ferré by Adolphe Dominguez in reference to the Italian fashion designer Gianfranco Ferré, which contributed to his full stage name "Ferré Gola".
+In 1996, Bataringe was henceforth named Ferré by Adolphe Dominguez, in reference to the Italian fashion designer Gianfranco Ferré, which contributed to his stage name, "Ferré Gola".

 1997–2003: Wenge Musica Maison Mère

 Following Wenge Musica's disbandment in 1997, Ferré Gola joined the newly formed splinter group Wenge Musica Maison Mère (WMMM), established by Werrason, Didier Masela, and Adolphe Dominguez.
-Gola gained prominence in 1999 after the release of his single "Vita-Imana" from Wenge Musica Maison Mère's album Solola Bien!.
-"Vita-Imana" was awarded the Best Song of the Year by the Association des Chroniqueurs de Musique du Congo and saw great success in the Democratic Republic of the Congo, Republic of the Congo, and Kenya.
+Ferré Gola gained prominence in 1999 after the release of his single "Vita-Imana", from WMMM's album Solola Bien!
+The track was awarded Best Song of the Year by the Association des Chroniqueurs de Musique du Congo and saw great success in the Democratic Republic of the Congo, Republic of the Congo, and Kenya.

-In 2001, Gola became Wenge Musica Maison Mère's director after the departure of Christian Mabanga and founder Didier Masela, and took on a bigger role after Adolphe Dominguez left.
-In 2002, Wenge Musica Maison Mère released their third studio album, A la Queue Leu-Leu, where Gola was the sole artist to compose two songs ("Chetani" and "Victime d'amour") and later performed "Nostalgie", a song written by Wenge Musica Maison Mère's secretary-general Elliot Mondombe, as a duet with Héritier Watanabe.
+In 2001, Ferré Gola became WMMM's director after the departure of Christian Mabanga and founder Didier Masela, and he took on a larger role after Adolphe Dominguez left.
+In 2002, WMMM released their third studio album, A la Queue Leu-Leu.